 Caramel apples just seem to scream Fall to many people.
 This is the time when the apple harvest is coming in from many regions.
 But, you can actually enjoy this fun treat at any time of the year.

 So, why not make caramel using honey instead of plain white sugar.
-Honey is a natural sugar that can be used in so many ways.
-Of course, recipes are one of our favorite ways to use honey.
+This natural sugar that can be used in so many ways-not just cooking.

 - heavy cream

 Apples: Most people use and recommend green apples for making candy or caramel apple treats.
 This is to provide the contrast in taste between the tangy apple and sweet caramel.